yusuf-saif/amis-fct/docs/pm/03-feature-moscow.md

 **Description:** The public face of AMIS FCT.
 Must communicate who the association is, what it does, and guide visitors to key sections immediately.

 **Acceptance criteria:**

 - Hero section with association name, tagline, and 1–2 primary CTAs (e.g., "Find a School", "Latest News")
 - Brief mission/about teaser with link to full About page
-- Latest news preview (3 most recent posts, auto-populated from CMS)
+- Latest news preview (3 most recent posts, dynamically served by the application backend)
-- Upcoming events preview (3 nearest events, auto-populated from CMS)
+- Upcoming events preview (3 nearest events, dynamically served by the application backend)
-- School directory teaser (member school count + link)
+- School directory teaser (approved member school count + link)
 - Footer with address, phone, email, social links, copyright, and privacy policy link
 - Fully responsive (mobile, tablet, desktop)